 Homemade Caesar Salad Dressing, Egg-Free, Dairy-Free

-Dairy-Free Egg Free Caesar Dressing
+Dairy-Free Caesar Dressing Recipe

-You don’t have to be dairy-free or egg-free to enjoy this Caesar Dressing.
-I was inspired by Dr. Joel Fuhrman’s Cashew Caesar Dressing that is included in his book, 3 Steps to Incredible Health, Volume 2 Relish It in Your Kitchen.
-Before I made this recipe at the beginning of the year, I had this recipe on my mental “to do list” for a year.
+Before I made this Caesar dressing at the beginning of the year, I had this recipe on my mental “to do list” for a year.
 I am a big fan of a lot of what Dr. Fuhrman has to say, as he supports a whole foods, plant-based lifestyle.
 He is not strict vegan, but he has a lot of vegan recipes and is a proponent of a vegetable dense diet.

 By the way Dr. Fuhrman is the same doctor who monitored the health of Joe Cross, one of the men in the documentary and the brains behind Fat, Sick, and Nearly Dead.
 By the way, if you haven’t seen Fat, Sick, and Nearly Dead, it is worth the 97 minutes.